retrocomputacion/retrobbs/readme.md

 ### Function BACK:
 Switches the BBS back to the previous menu.

-`config.ini` parameter keys: NONE
+Configuration file parameter keys: NONE

 ### Function EXIT:
 Shows the logoff prompt and terminates the connection if the user confirms to do so.

-`config.ini` parameter keys: NONE
+Configuration file parameter keys: NONE

 ### Function SLIDESHOW:
 Display/streams all the supported files in the specified directory in sequential (alphabetical) order, the user must press `RETURN` to skip to the next file.